-If a student accumulates excessive absences which jeopardize the student's academic success, as determined by the course teacher, the Parent will be required to meet with the Attendance Coordinator.
+If a student accumulates excessive absences which jeopardize the student's academic success, as determined by the course teacher, the Parent will be required to meet with the Director of Student Affairs or Designee.
 The purpose of the meeting will be to determine how to remedy the consequences of the absences to ensure the student's progress.
 Concrete goals and a timeline will be summarized in an Attendance Support Plan and/or an Absence Recovery Plan.
-If the student does not follow the goals and timelines of the Plan, the Parent will be required to meet with the Attendance Coordinator again.
+If the student does not follow the goals and timelines of the Plan, the Parent will be required to meet with the Director of Student Affairs or Designee again.
 If the parent/guardian does not attend a scheduled meeting to address excessive student absences, a plan will be put in place with the student and a home visit will be scheduled by the school.